Villajoyosa

+/es/) in Spanish, or la Vila Joiosa, (Note: Pronunciation of la Vila Joiosa:

-Villajoyosa (/es/), in Valencian: la Vila Joiosa (/ca-valencia/), meaning "The Joyful Town", and officially la Vila Joiosa / Villajoyosa, is a coastal town and municipality in the south of the Valencian Community, Spain, by the Mediterranean Sea.
-It is the historic and administrative capital of Marina Baixa region, and is located in the province of Alicante.
+/ca-valencia/) in Valencian (officially la Vila Joiosa / Villajoyosa), both meaning "The Joyful Town", is a coastal town and municipality in the south of the Valencian Community, Spain, by the Mediterranean Sea.
+It is the historic and administrative capital of Marina Baixa region, and is located in the province of Alicante (Alacant).
 The town is known locally simply as la Vila.

+Geography

 It is the historic and administrative capital of the comarca of Marina Baixa and is located 32 km from the city of Alicante, in the coastal area known as Costa Blanca (White Coast).
-It has over three kilometers of beaches, including the Platja Centre (Central Beach), close to the town centre.
+It has over three kilometers of beaches, including the Platja Centre (Central Beach), close to the town center.
 The river of la Vila (incorrectly also known as Amadòrio) runs through the town.

+Transport

+Access to la Vila Joiosa / Villajoyosa can be either through the expressway N-332, the motorway AP-7 or also through the Alicante Metropolitan TRAM Line 1.

+Attractions

 The area is famous for its chocolate industry and tourism.
-One of the most popular tourist attractions is its Gothic Catholic church of the Assumption, with a Baroque altar piece.
+One of the most popular tourist attractions is its Gothic Catholic Church of the Assumption, with a Baroque altar piece.
 Another popular destination, the Royal Palm Casino (formerly Casino Costa Blanca), is reopened after major renovation.
 The town's festival of Moros i Cristians (Moors and Christians), celebrated at the end of July, was declared an International Tourist Interest Festival.
 Currently, this festivity commemorates a boat landing from the Berber pirates that was repelled by the population of the town.

+Appearance

 Platja del Paradís in la Vila Joiosa, by the Mediterranean Sea.